Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

         </details>

 -   [Conklin, Matthew J.](https://matthewjconklin.com), and **Eddy S. F. Yeung**.
-"Perception, Misperception, and Crisis Deescalation: Experimental Evidence amid Great Power Tensions."
+"Exploiting the Rival?
+Power, Foreign Hawkishness, and Domestic Escalatory Preferences amid US-China Tensions."
     -   <details>

         <summary>Abstract:</summary>

-        How do perceptions about the power and aggressiveness of an adversary influence public bellicosity in a crisis scenario?
-Leveraging US-China tensions around the Taiwan Strait—a hard case for deescalation—as an empirical setting, we assess whether American and Chinese citizens adopt a more belligerent or conciliatory position when presented with factual indicators that reveal different levels of economic power, military capability, or public hawkishness of the other side.
-Our novel dyadic experiments (<em>N</em> = 7,409) show that information that reduced respondents’ perceptions of the adversary’s power did not increase their preferences for conflict escalation, even amid great power tensions.
-Moreover, information that dampened respondents’ perceptions of adversary citizens’ hawkishness significantly increased public support for deescalation in both countries.
-These findings offer a microfoundational account to challenge a dominant perspective that states locked in a bilateral rivalry will support more aggressive actions against the adversary when its perceived power or resolve declines.
+        How does information about the power and aggressiveness of an adversary influence public bellicosity in a crisis scenario?
+Leveraging US-China tensions around the Taiwan Strait—a challenging context for de-escalation—as an empirical setting, we assess whether American and Chinese citizens adopt a more belligerent or conciliatory position when presented with factual indicators that reveal different levels of economic power, military capability, or public hawkishness of the other side.
+Our large-scale dyadic experiments show that information portraying the adversary as materially weaker did <em>not</em> increase their preferences for conflict escalation, even amid great power tensions.
+Importantly, information portraying foreign citizens as less aggressive significantly increased public support for de-escalation in both countries.
+These findings not only cut against the perspective that a heightened sense of power will motivate people to support war, but also uncover foreign hawkishness as an underappreciated factor that can sway domestic support for using military force.

         </details>